 I do like the number five, and it's the only other number for which I have any particular fondness or dislike.
 Which means now I can carry on with these compilations without worrying about them being crap or too hard to top.
 Five has to be better than four, you see.

 Start – 4:52

 The last season Sherlock did take a grimmer tone, as promised, but it will go to hell for teasing us with Moriarty’s return.
-Its last episode, featuring Sherlock’s sister, in the aftermath of Mary’s death, began on a high note of drama and didn’t relax any from there.
+Its last episode, featuring Sherlock’s sister, in the aftermath of Mary’s death, began on a high note.

 Despite feeling it at the moment, as the improvisation would suggest, I find that I actually don’t have that much to say about it in retrospect.
 But that ending would suggest that this was the last time we’ll see this incarnation of Sherlock Holmes.
 Whether that turns out to be true, I feel I’ve seen what they had to offer, and I always prefer TV series to end when it makes sense.

 And this ending makes sense to me.
 Should they continue, they would have to bring the series back to its peak.

 ‘What Is Real?’
 Lucifer (season 2, episode 12)